scorpionsrk7/scorpionsrk7.github.io/content/en/tutorials/c-tutorial/introduction-of-c-programming.md

 ---

 ## Hello, World!
 Program in C
 The "Hello, World!" program is a simple program that prints the text "Hello, World!" to the screen.
-Here is an example of how to write a "Hello, World!" program in C programming language
+Here is an example of how to write a "Hello, World!" program in C programming language.

 ```bash